py5coding/py5book/content/hybrid_programming.md

 Before continuing, we must take note of the implicit conversion of Python objects to Java objects when they are passed from Python to Java.
 In the previous example, the 2D numpy arrays `colors` and `points` were passed to a method that accepts 2D Java arrays of ints and floats.
 This works because JPype will automatically convert numpy arrays to Java arrays when numpy arrays are passed to a Java method that accepts Java array parameters.
 In addition to this builtin functionality, py5 adds its own conversion rules to convert py5 objects to Processing objects when py5 objects are passed to Java.
 These conversion rules will also work in reverse for Processing objects that are returned from Java back to Python.
 All object conversions are done without any programming burden placed on the end user.

-Below is a table of the supported object conversion rules:
+Below is a table of the supported object pairs eligible for conversion:

 | Python Class  | Java Class                  |
 |:------------- |:--------------------------- |